Introduction

 return M

-$ onprem apply my_periodic_lambda_trigger_type.yaml
+$ onprem apply ./arete_light_trigger.yaml

 $ onprem generate xid

-# my_gpio_trigger_type.yaml
+# arete_light.yaml

 description: >

-scriptContentType: text/x-lua
+scriptContentType: Lua

 script: >